 I wore this dress in NY on a pleasantly mild day, and again last weekend with black tights and ankle booties.
-When I first posted it on Instagram, I could tell the bell sleeves were an instant love-it-or-hate-it feature.
-I personally love them and thought they were a romantic nod to fashion from another era without being dated.
+I personally love the bell sleeves and thought they were a romantic nod to fashion from another era without being dated.
 This dress is fully (actually doubly) lined though the torso and skirt, but I like how the sleeves are unlined to show off some skin that’s only noticeable closer up.

 I got to try on both the white and navy as spring samples from the Eliza J team…here’s how the navy looks on me off the rack in 0P: